radcamp/radcamp.github.io/AF-Biota/06_RAxML_API.md

 As part of the `ipyrad.analysis` toolkit we've created convenience functions for easily running common [**RAxML**](https://sco.h-its.org/exelixis/web/software/raxml/index.html) commands, a maximum likelihood inference of phylogenetic trees.
 This can be useful when you want to run all of your analyses in a clean stream-lined way in a jupyter notebook to create a completely reproducible study.

 ### Install software
-There are many ways to install raxml, the simplest of which is to use conda.
-This will install several raxml binaries into your conda path.
+There are many ways to install RAxML, the simplest of which is to use conda.
+This will install several RAxML binaries into your conda path.
 Open an ssh session on the cluster and run the following command:

 ```
 $ conda install raxml -c bioconda